Lavanya6377/chatbot23/README.md

 ## Python Chatbot Project

-This Python chatbot project leverages natural language processing (NLP) and deep learning to create a responsive conversational agent.
+This Python chatbot project uses machine learning to create a responsive conversational agent.
 The project comprises three main components:

 1. **`intents.json`**: Defines various user intents such as greetings, farewells, and queries about age, name, programming, and more.
 2. **`training.py`**: Preprocesses the intents data, tokenizes text, and trains a TensorFlow/Keras neural network model for intent classification.